Cottin/react-functional-router/README.md

   // delta = only the changes eg. {sidepanel: false}
   // url = full object eg. {path0, path1, path2, sort, items, sidepanel}
   store.setData({urlObject: url})
+  // Note that we are here putting the url data in our flux store to have
+  // both application data and url data in the same place.
 }})

 const App = () => (